Climbing Vegetables and Fruits

 All my herbs, and a few vegetables, grow right there with my flowers, as most have wonderful features that earn them a place in the garden: sage has a fabulous grey-green leaf that sets off other plants brilliantly, as does golden marjoram which has fabulously zingy, lime-green leaves, and then there's the wonderful flavour of a pea shoot growing over the pergola trellis next to the clematis.
 Can't resist pinching one of those on my way past!

 Climbing vegetables can, indeed, be grown intermingling with other plants and flowers, but they can also provide a really wonderful display on their own, too.
-This type of garden can be planted on a modest scale, or a larger one, depending on how much produce is required and the space available.
+This type of garden can be planted on a modest scale, or a larger one, depending on how much produce is required and available space.

 Many gardeners are 'growing their own' now, and doing it this way can make for a spectacular display and interesting talking point!